 Most of us are aware that formal exercise is a key component in maintaining a healthy weight, but simple choices like taking the stairs can be just as important if you want to stay trim.
 One Mayo Clinic study found that if you stand (instead of sit) for six hours a day, you can burn 5.5 pounds a year.
 Make the most of daily motion by also walking to lunch, parking at the back of the lot, or skipping email in favor of short walks to deliver messages to coworkers.
 (As a bonus, you'll make your face more recognizable around the office.)

 A study published in the American Journal of Clinical Nutrition found that chewing more and eating slowly caused participants to ingest fewer calories.
 According to the study's researchers, the increase in chewing simultaneously lowered levels of appetite-stimulating hormones and increased levels of appetite-suppressing hormones.
 One way to make sure you chew your food thoroughly: Stop to eat.
 Eating on the go—in your car, for example—can lead you to quickly inhale a ton of calories before your body has time to let you know it's full.

 Walk After Meals

 Taking a walk after dinner can help you lose weight, and not just because walking burns calories.
-According to one Mayo Clinic study, light, post-meal exercise—like walking—can lower your blood sugar and prevent your body from storing fat.
-Don’t have time for a walk, you say?
+According to one study in Medicine & Science In Sports & Exercise, light, post-meal exercise—like walking—can lower your triglycerides and prevent heart disease.
+Don't have time for a walk, you say?
 Not a problem.
 As long as you keep moving after you eat, you will reap similar benefits.
 Even doing the dishes or completing other household tasks can help.

 Keep Healthy Food on Hand